-History teachers in Washington will teach at the middle and high school grades.
+History educators in Washington will teach at the middle and high school grades.
 While elementary students learn social studies, the education requirement for elementary teachers is different.
-To learn more about what you'll need as a history teacher in Washington, read on.
+To learn more about what you'll need as a history teacher in the state of Washington, read on.

 Requirements for History Teachers in Washington

 |Average Salary for Teachers in Washington (2017)*|| $63,090 (Middle School)

 |Required Degree||Bachelor's Degree|

 |Testing Requirements|| WEST-B: Reading, Writing, Mathematics (095/096/097) or high SAT/ACT scores